-This course provides an introduction to ethical theories, frameworks, and practices as they relate to community development and inclusive leadership.
-Topics in this course include: ethical definitions and ethical literacy, individual and group ethics, ethical principles and codes of practice, moral reasoning and behavior, ethical decision-making formats, leadership and followership, intersectionality, and accessibility.
+This course provides an introduction to ethical theories, concepts, and practices as they relate to community development and inclusive leadership.
+Some of the topics in this course include: ethical definitions and ethical literacy, individual and group ethics, ethical principles and codes of practice, moral reasoning and behavior, ethical decision-making formats, leadership and followership, intersectionality, and accessibility.
 These topics will be approached through the use of ethical theories, including: Utilitarianism, Deontology/Kant’s Categorical Perspective, Rawl’s Justice as Fairness, Aristotelian, Confucianism, and Altriusm.
 Students will learn how to apply these theories using a pluralistic approach.
-With a focus on ethical decision-making, students will engage in self-analysis and reflection to develop a deeper self-awareness in these areas.
+With a focus on ethical leadership experiences and decision-making, students will engage in self-analysis and reflection to develop a deeper ethical self-awareness and cultural awareness in this course.
 Lecture 3 (Fall, Spring).